MicrosoftDocs/ATADocs/ATPDocs/configure-proxy.md

 > |ProxyUrl|ProxyUrl="http\://proxy.contoso.com:8080"|No|Specifies the ProxyUrl and port number for the Azure ATP sensor.|
 > |ProxyUserName|ProxyUserName="Contoso\ProxyUser"|No|If your proxy service requires authentication, supply a user name in the DOMAIN\user format.|
 > |ProxyUserPassword|ProxyUserPassword="P@ssw0rd"|No|Specifies the password for proxy user name. *Credentials are encrypted and stored locally by the Azure ATP sensor.|

+## Configure proxy server using WinINet

+You can configure your proxy server using Microsoft Windows Internet (WinINet) proxy configuration, to allow Azure ATP sensor to report diagnostic data and communicate with Azure ATP cloud service when a computer is not permitted to connect to the Internet.
+If you use WinHTTP for proxy configuration, you still need to configure Windows Internet (WinINet) browser proxy settings for communication between the sensor and the Azure ATP cloud service.

+When configuring the proxy, remember that the embedded Azure ATP sensor service runs in system context using the **LocalService** account, and that the Azure ATP Sensor Updater service runs in the system context using **LocalSystem** account.

+> [!NOTE]
+> If you're using Transparent proxy or WPAD in your network topology, you don't need to configure WinINet for your proxy.

+## Configure proxy server using the registry

 You can also configure your proxy server manually using a registry-based static proxy, to allow Azure ATP sensor to report diagnostic data and communicate with Azure ATP cloud service when a computer is not permitted to connect to the Internet.